gabeweng/gabeweng.github.io/_pages/about.md

 excerpt: Learn about me, my current endeavors, research interest areas and the motive behind this personal blog.
 ---

+In this blog, I explain machine learning concepts using diagrams, animations and intuition.

 **Who I am**
 I'm an engineer going [wide and deep](https://github.com/amitness/learning) in the multidisciplinary fields of data science.